jckli/valorant.go/README.md

 # valorant.go

-> **disclaimer:** this wrapper is still a big work in progress and doesn't cover every endpoint yet. if you wanna contribute please make a pull request.
+> **disclaimer:** this wrapper is still a big work in progress and doesn't cover every endpoint yet. if you wanna contribute please make a pull request. also ngl this code is *really really* bad cuz im new to go so pls no flame.

 an API wrapper for VALORANT's client/unofficial API